🐦Birds are singing.🕊

 - daraesun (다래순): Young leaves of Actinidia arguta, aka hardy kiwi, a kiwi vine that is native to Korea.

-- dureup (두릅): The new shoots of Aralia elata are eaten after cooking them briefly and thus softening the thorns.
+- dureup (두릅): There are two species of Aralia that are generally referred to as dureup: Aralia elata (also: namu dureup 나무두릅 / cham dureup 참두릅) and Aralia cordata (also: ttang dureup 땅두릅).
+The new shoots are eaten after cooking them briefly and thus softening the thorns.
 The shoots are fragrant and slightly bitter.

 - eom-namusun (엄나무순) / eum-namusun (음나무순): Shoots of tree aralia, Kalopanax septemlobus.
 The young greens of this thorny tree have a particular aroma with strong bitter taste.

-- gajuk-namul (가죽나물) / gajuk-namusun (가죽나무순) / chamjuk-namusun (참죽나무순): The new leaves of Toona sinensis, aka Chinese toona or “beef and onion plant”, are either green or red, and they exude a distinct fragrance, reminiscent of onions.
+- gajuk-namul (가죽나물) / gajuk-namusun (가죽나무순) / chamjuk-namusun (참죽나무순): The new leaves of Toona sinensis, aka Chinese toona or “beef and onion plant”, are either green or red, and they exude a distinct fragrance, reminiscent of onions or garlic.

 - ogapi sun (오가피순): Shoots of Eleutherococcus sessiliflorus.

 - otsun (옻순): Shoots of Chinese lacquer tree (Toxicodendron vernicifluum).
-Some people are allergic to this plant.
+Some people react allergic to this plant, so handling the greens needs to be done with caution.

 Prices for these greens vary by type, but they are generally quite affordable – often distinctly cheaper than common vegetables from Western cuisines such as spinach, lettuce or cabbage!
 Normally, you can buy a package in a supermarket or a ‘shovel full of greens’ at traditional Korean markets for something between 1000 KRW and 3000 KRW.
-Note that the availability of the spring greens is short!
+Note that the availability of certain spring greens is short and may last only a few weeks!

 If you wonder how to eat Korean spring greens, there are innumerable ways of serving spring greens!
 In general, most of them can be turned into simple vegetable side dishes by blanching them in lightly salted water and then seasoning them according to personal preference.
 In addition to that, some can be eaten raw in combination with a flavorful dressing.
 Sebal-namul and dol-namul, for instance, are often combined with a sweet, sour and spicy chili sauce called cho-gochujang (초고추장). 🌶 Other ideas on how to use Korean spring greens are adding them to soups and stews, making savory pancakes or using them as a topping in a bowl of mixed rice (Bibimbap 비빔밥). 🥗🍲